 Spiriva (tiotropium bromide)

-Spiriva® (tiotropium bromide) has been approved by the U.S. Food and Drug Administration (FDA) to treat asthma.
-Spiriva is also approved for the long-term treatment and reducing flare ups from COPD (chronic obstructive pulmonary disease).1,2
+Spiriva® (tiotropium bromide) has been approved by the U.S. Food and Drug Administration (FDA) to treat asthma for patients ages 6 and over.
+Spiriva is also approved for the long-term treatment and reducing flare-ups from COPD (chronic obstructive pulmonary disease).1,2

 Spiriva is made by Boehringer Ingelheim.
 It comes as a dry powder inhaler (Spiriva HandiHaler®), which is used as a treatment for COPD (chronic obstructive pulmonary disease) and a slow-moving mist inhaler (Spiriva Respimat®), which is used as a treatment for asthma.1,2